-Tobinick has since moved his clinic to Florida, which is a very quack-friendly state.
-Its “health care freedom” law effectively shields dubious practitioners from pesky medical boards.
+Tobinick has since moved his practice to Florida,2 which is a very quack-friendly state.3 Its “health care freedom” law effectively shields dubious practitioners from pesky medical boards.

 When considering just the notion that Enbrel, a TNF inhibitor, might have a broad range of applications, this is entirely plausible.
 It is common for immunosuppressive drugs to gain an FDA approved indication for one specific condition, such as transplant rejection or rheumatoid arthritis, and then to be used off-label for many other autoimmune conditions.

 This is very tricky, however, as the immune system is complex.
 There are different components to the immune system, and different aspects of immunity are involved in different auto-immune conditions.
 Therefore there is no one immunosuppressant drug or treatment for all auto-immune conditions.

 When a new immune-suppressing drug comes on the market it is common for it to be tried in a variety of conditions—but practice then follows evidence.
 Initially we might see some case reports, followed by a case series.
 If the drug shows promise, then a double-blind placebo-controlled trial would ultimately determine its effectiveness.